joekrall/joekrall.com/src/blog/Fun with RSS and dates.md

 <br>

-_Welp, time to adjust my blog layout to pull the title from the page!
+_Welp, time to adjust my blog layout!
 Great, now I no longer need to re-type the title ... let's push this up, deploy right away..._

 _Shoot, now my "Hello, reader" post shows up twice in the feed!
 At least the second one isn't a double-header..._